Trip to South Korea 2006

 South Korea was a great experience.
 Seoul, where I spent most of my time has a lot to offer.
 It is a lively, modern metropolis with admirable royal palaces dating back several centuries.
 They delight with interesting architecture of the region, they have nice gardens, and encourage people to get interested in Confucianism.
 Besides, a trip to South Korea is always a culinarly trip.
 Koreans have a lot of sophisticated, colorfoul dishes.
 Very popular in Korea are European-style eye plastic surgeries and skin whitening creams.
 I also saw a dog in shoes and was at an impressive fish market.

 Travel route: Inchon – Seoul – Pusan - Inchon

 After nine hours of flight from Dubai I got off at Inchon airport.
 At this point I understood a very important thing.
 As I love to get off at unfamiliar airports in a distant country at the other end of the world.
 I said to myself: hurray, I’m in South Korea.

-From the airport I took the bus and after leaving the city I saw what I really like, ie Asia at its best (only this time the richer).
-After a while I saw the fruit stalls and the fancy dishes I had tried before and whose names I do not know.
-A colorful world of lights, octopus skewers and lavishly lit shops, but especially helpful people.
-As in East Asia, people here are very friendly and when I asked for help finding a street, everyone was always willing to help.
-People even walked with me to tell me the way or they stopped when I opened the map.
-I never had this happen in Poland before.
+I took a bus from the airport and after leavingreaching the city, I saw what I like so much; Asia at its best (only this time the richer one).
+After a while, I saw stalls with fruit and fancy dishes that I tried in the past and whose name I do not know.
+The world of colorful lights, octopus skewers and richly lit shops, but most of all helpful people, forked in front of me.
+As before in Southeast Asia, the people here are very friendly and when I asked for help in finding the street, everyone was always willing to help.
+People even walked with me a bit to show me the way or stopped themselves when I opened the map.
+It has never happened to me before, for example in Poland.

 After a short while I reached the guest house at Heywa subway station, clean and very cheap.
 So, in all my travels, I’m famous for the cheapest.
 At last I lay down in bed, which was very nice because I had not slept well for three nights.